 In assessing a compliance and environmental performance ranking for Methanex, consideration was also given to any incidents that occurred during the monitoring period as well as overall environmental performance and risk management.
-During the period, Methanex demonstrated an overall high level of environmental and a good level of administrational performance and compliance with the resource consents for the Motunui installation as defined in Section 1.1.4.
+During the period, Methanex demonstrated an overall high level of environmental and administrational performance and compliance with the resource consents for the Motunui installation as defined in Appendix II.

-2.4 Recommendations from the 2019-2020 Annual Report
+2.3.6 Recommendations from the 2020-2021 Annual Report

-In the 2019-2020 Annual Report, it was recommended:
+In the 2020-2021 Annual Report, it was recommended:

-- 1. THAT in the first instance, monitoring of consented activities at Methanex Motunui in the 2020-2021 year continue at the same level as in 2019-2020. - 2.
-THAT should there be issues with environmental or administrative performance in 2020-2021, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT in the first instance, monitoring of consented activities at Methanex Motunui in the 2021-2022 year continue at the same level as in 2020-2021. - 2.
+THAT should there be issues with environmental or administrative performance in 2021-2022, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.

-Recommendations 1 was fully implemented during the 2020-2021 monitoring period.
+Recommendations 1 was fully implemented during the 2021-2022 monitoring period.
 No significant issues with environmental or administrative performance were noted during the period and therefore there was no need to implement recommendation 2.

-2.5 Alterations to monitoring programmes for 2021-2022
+2.3.7 Alterations to monitoring programmes for 2022-2023